 Java was developed by James Gosling in 1995.
-Today one of the widely used mobile operating systems, Android and Big Data framework, Hadoop run with it.
-Top tech company’s like IBM supports Java on all their major platforms, running its mainframe, COBOL though it is not specifically dedicated to Java programming.
-According to a recent survey by BMC Software Inc., among 1,200 mainframe users, 93% confirmed that their Java usage is growing and 46% acknowledged that their rate Java usage in mainframe is increasing 10% per year.
+Today one of the widely used mobile operating systems, Android, and Big Data framework, Hadoop, runs with it.
+Top tech companies like IBM supports Java on all their major platforms, running its mainframe, COBOL though it is not specifically dedicated to Java programming.
+According to a recent survey by BMC Software Inc., among 1,200 mainframe users, 93% confirmed that their Java usage is growing, and 46% acknowledged that their rate of Java usage in mainframe is increasing by 10% per year.

-The programming language provides a wide range of possibilities for software development to big programming enterprises as well as small startups, mainly because it is open source, high performance, and stable.
-From game engines to mobile apps, datacenters to the Internet, Java is used everywhere.
-It is implemented by popular Apps based organizations like Uber, business and employment-focused company’s like LinkedIn, and eCommerce company, eBay.
+The programming language provides a wide range of possibilities for software development to big programming enterprises as well as small startups, mainly because it is open-source, high-performance, and stable.
+Java is used everywhere, from game engines to mobile apps to data centers to the Internet.
+It is implemented by popular Apps based organizations like Uber, business and employment-focused companies like LinkedIn, and eCommerce company, eBay.

 What do ratings say?

 Ratings help us understand the current usage and demand of Java.
-According to the Tiobe index May 2017 rating, Java tops the chart with the rating of 14.6%, double of what is the next contender C got, 7.002%.
-In the row stand third is C++ with the rating of 4.751%.
+According to the Tiobe index May 2017 rating, Java tops the chart with a rating of 14.6%, double what is the next contender C got, 7.002%.
+In the row stand third is C++ with a rating of 4.751%.

-Now that you have got the idea how Java is losing grounds but still ranks on top, it is apparent that it will take years to replace Java until a new disruptive technology sweep its way.
-But again usage of Java is so widespread that it has fair chances of gaining grounds again.
+Now that you have got the idea of how Java is losing grounds but still ranks on top, it is apparent that it will take years to replace Java until a new disruptive technology sweeps its way.
+But again usage of Java is so widespread that it has fair chances of gaining ground again.

 Counting on experts’ opinions